 Policy CC05 - District Heating

 Support will be given to the inclusion of district heating schemes in new development.
-Major development proposals should be supported by an Energy Statement to demonstrate that the inclusion of such a scheme has been considered.
-Where a district heating scheme cannot be provided the developer should set out the reasons for this.
+Major development proposals should be supported by an Energy Statement to demonstrate why district heating can or cannot be delivered.

 Solar Parks